Gender Equity in Development

 Improved accuracy

-Gender-related outcomes are often difficult to measure accurately and precisely with traditional survey techniques, which reduces policymakers’ and practitioners’ ability to understand the full impact of policies to boost women’s empowerment.
+Gender-related outcomes are often difficult to measure accurately and precisely with traditional survey techniques, which prevents understanding the full impact of policies to boost women’s empowerment.
 AidData seeks to improve the measurement of gender-related outcomes by characterizing measurement error through a combination of on-the-ground survey techniques, remote sensing, and behavioral games.
-By understanding the extent and nature of measurement error in surveys and how it relates to gender, we can provide recommendations on how to reduce it moving forward.
+By understanding how measurement error in surveys relates to gender, we can provide recommendations for policymakers and practitioners to reduce it moving forward.

 Improved efficiency

-Measuring women’s empowerment with traditional survey techniques may be insufficient in contexts where it is too costly to implement or it is unsafe or difficult for women to participate freely in surveys.
+Measuring women’s empowerment with traditional survey techniques can fail in contexts where it is costly to implement or it is unsafe or difficult for women to participate freely in surveys.
 AidData seeks to investigate where and when satellite imagery, remote sensing, and machine learning can supplement on-the-ground measurement of women’s empowerment.
-The goal of this work is to understand which gender-related outcomes can be measured entirely or partially through remote sensing and machine learning and under what conditions.
+Our goal is to understand which gender-related outcomes can be measured entirely or partially through remote sensing and machine learning and under what conditions.

 Key Issues